 With the support of the Ministry of Business, Innovation and Employment the Invercargill i-SITE is set to provide the ideal location from which to entice visitors to relocate to Southland.

-A centralised online jobs portal is available through Southlandnz.com.
-The portal displays newly listed jobs from TradeMe, and provides quick links to other job websites such as SEEK and Farm Source.
+An online jobs portal has been created to allow visitors to browse current job listings, and learn more about the Southland lifestyle.
+The portal displays job listings from TradeMe, and provides links to other employment websites such as SEEK and Farm Source.

 Although only a pilot at this stage, if successful MBIE will look to run the programme across all New Zealand i-SITE, working alongside the attraction and promotion initiatives specific to each region.